okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-inline-hook/main/index.md

 1. Click **Preview**.

-1. Select a user assigned to your SAML application in the first block titled **Configure Inline Hook request**; that is, a value for the `data.userProfile` field.
+1. In the first block titled **Configure Inline Hook request**, define a value for `data.userProfile` by searching and selecting a user in your org from the **data.userProfile** dropdown list.

 1. Select your SAML application by typing in the **Select a SAML app** field (in this example, "Spring Book SAML"), and clicking on your application.